encode/django-rest-framework/docs/api-guide/permissions.md

 This permission class ties into Django's standard [object permissions framework][objectpermissions] that allows per-object permissions on models.
 In order to use this permission class, you'll also need to add a permission backend that supports object-level permissions, such as [django-guardian][guardian].

-When applied to a view that has a `.model` property, authorization will only be granted if the user *is authenticated* and has the *relevant per-object permissions* and *relevant model permissions* assigned.
+As with `DjangoModelPermissions`, this permission must only be applied to views that have a `.queryset` property.
+Authorization will only be granted if the user *is authenticated* and has the *relevant per-object permissions* and *relevant model permissions* assigned.

 * `POST` requests require the user to have the `add` permission on the model instance.
 * `PUT` and `PATCH` requests require the user to have the `change` permission on the model instance.